Divorce Italian Style

 In the film, an impoverished Sicilian nobleman is trapped in a loveless marriage.
 Divorce is illegal, so he starts fantasizing about uxoricide.
-In the belief that honour killings involving adultery result in light sentences for the killers, he schemes to find a lover for his wife in order to have an excuse for an honour killing.
+In the belief that honor killings involving adultery result in light sentences for the killers, he schemes to find a lover for his wife in order to have an excuse for an honor killing.
 His plan meets with a number of unexpected complications.